tinix84/tinix84.github.io/power_page.md

   - Reliability Metrics ✅
 - **Interactive Question**: End the post with “What would you add to this list?”

----

 ### **Engagement**:
-💬 *"Let’s uncover the specs that deserve more attention!
-Comment below with your insights and tag someone who’s mastered DC/DC design!"*
+💬 *"Let's uncover the specs that deserve more attention!
+Comment below with your insights and tag someone who's mastered DC/DC design!"*

----

 ### **Poll Idea**:
 **Which of these DC/DC specs do you think is most often overlooked?**